syfgkjasdkn/i-want__fast__dictionary/README.md

-I have an app which needs to have an embedded english (mand more languages should be added later) dictionary.
+I have an app which needs to have an embedded english -- with more languages should be added later -- dictionary.
 Currently, I'm using postgres to store the words. `pg_trgm` is used to enable "fuzzy" search.

 This repo looks into more efficient ways of having an indexed dictionary inside the app: